MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-prometheus-metrics.md

 ## Create KEDA scaler

 Scalers define how and when KEDA should scale a deployment.
-This article uses [Prometheus scaler](https://keda.sh/docs/2.10/scalers/prometheus/) to retrieve Prometheus metrics from the Azure Monitor workspace.
+This article uses the [Prometheus scaler](https://keda.sh/docs/2.10/scalers/prometheus/) to retrieve Prometheus metrics from the Azure Monitor workspace.

-This article use `openSessionsCurrentCount` of the sample application as trigger query.
+This article use `openSessionsCurrentCount` of the sample application as the trigger query.
+The rule for this metric is described as follows.
 When the average open session account is more than `10`, scale up the WLS cluster until it reaches the maximum replica size.
 Otherwise, scale down the WLS cluster until it reaches its minimum replica size.
-The table lists important parameters:
+The table lists the important parameters:

 | Parameter Name | Value |
 |-------------------|----------------------------------------------------|